Student Loan Refinance FAQs: What You Should Know Before Applying

 - Deferment: Refinancing can restrict the options you have to postpone your payments in the event that you lose your job or fall into considered financial hardship.
 Private lenders’ deferment policies vary.

 - Income-Driven Repayment Plans (IDR): Federal loan holders can apply for an IDR plan that reduces their minimum monthly payment and makes it a percentage of their discretionary income.
 When you refinance, you will be ineligible for any IDR plan.

-- COVID-19: Temporary interest rate of 0% until 05/01/2022, public service loan forgiveness, and economic hardship programs, fee waivers and rebates on the principal.
+- COVID-19: Temporary interest rate of 0% and pause on payments through August 31, 2022 for public service loan forgiveness, economic hardship programs, fee waivers and rebates on the principal.